 If March roars in like a lion it's supposed to "go out like a lamb."
 Name another bit of March weather folklore.

 Send your answer to me and I'll enter you into the month's random drawing for a goodie from the prize closet if you answer correctly.
 Enter each week for more chances to win.

 Where Are We?

 Places boxed in red are from photos and calendar listings; the white boxes illustrate the "upcoming" events.
-Click it to see it bigger.
+Click the map to make it larger and more legible.